 One of the first things that visitors see when entering Šibenik by road is the silhouette of St Michael’s Fortress, which crowns the pyramidal hill above Šibenik’s Old Town.
 Running downhill from the fortress towards the seafront is a crenelated set of double walls built in the 15th century to provide access to the sea.
 With recent extensive reconstruction, it has become a great summer stage for various cultural and music events.

-Presenting few restaurants, cafe, and market where you can expect only superb food, produce and amazing dishes for good prices.
-Everything you need for gastronomic superb experience
+Several restaurants, cafes, and markets where you can expect only the superb food and amazing dishes for a good price.
+Everything you need for a superb culinary experience.

 Vino & Ino is mentioned for the first time in late 2011 when they opened the “mobile” bar in Zagreb.
 The experiment went great.
 The test resulted in the opening of a popular central location in Sibenik, followed by a tour of many other festivals and events that continued to this day.
 Over the years, after promoting local vine producers they added local delicacies to enrich and promote food from Dalmatia.